Fuel Economy / MPG » 8

 GREEN | 8 out of 10

-The 2015 Lexus NX 200t is expected to be rated by the EPA at 24 mpg combined with either front- or all-wheel drive.
-Highway mileage is expected to be 28 mpg for both, though AWD drops project city-cycle fuel economy to 21 mpg from the FWD model's 22 mpg.
+The 2015 Lexus NX 200t has been rated by the EPA at 24 mpg combined with all-wheel drive, and 25 mpg combined with front-wheel drive.
+Highway mileage is 28 mpg for both.
 That's about average for a luxury compact crossover with 235 hp.

 In both cases, though, it remains to be seen whether the real-world mileage delivered by the new Lexus NX lives up to its EPA ratings.
 The larger Lexus RX hybrid mid-size crossover, for one, tends to underachieve its EPA ratings slightly.
 Our own road tests of the German diesel crossovers, however, showed that they were often capable of delivering significantly better efficiency than their EPA ratings.

 The 2015 Lexus NX gets decent but not exceptional fuel-efficiency ratings, but can the hybrid hit its numbers in real-world use?